Earth to Ned: Format

 Every episode typically begins with Ned facing some sort of issue or becoming intrigued by an average, every day cultural phenomenon such as sports, pets, or dreams.
-He will banter with Cornelius and BETI before starting up the show.
-Cornelius will introduce the first guest, who is usually seen getting beamed into a waiting room (apparently while they were in the middle of some other activity) and will converse with BETI before arriving on set.
+He will banter with Cornelius and B.E.T.I. before starting up the show.
+Cornelius will introduce the first guest, who is usually seen getting beamed into a waiting room (apparently while they were in the middle of some other activity) and will converse with B.E.T.I. before arriving on set.
 Sometimes depending on what Ned is up against, the guest will come straight to the set.
 Ned will go into the guest's background before segueing into the subject at hand.
 Sometimes Ned will have them play a game, or have the guest do something relating to their craft, though this is not always the case.

 After the first guest is sent home, Ned will send Cornelius to the surface to learn more about the episode's subject.
 Cornelius will usually interact with a professional of some kind and occasionally will interact with another well known celebrity.
 Sometimes, Ned will instead play a video or Cornelius will be sent to fulfill a task of some kind instead.
 Afterwards, he is brought back where Ned brings on the second guest, who is immediately brought to the set.
 Once again, Ned goes through a similar interviewing set up and will sometimes have them play a game or not.

 After the second guest is sent home, Ned will close the show out.
-A coda usually appears at the end with Ned recording a status report of his supposed conquering of Earth which consists of him claiming that something went wrong and that he has to delay the attack.
-He instead talks about what he has learned about Earth's culture.
-It is implied that he is trying to subconsciously convince his superiors and his father that Earth is not bad and should be spared.
+A coda usually appears at the end of most episodes with Ned recording a status report of his supposed conquering of Earth which consists of him claiming that something went wrong and that he has to delay the attack.
+He instead talks about what he has learned about Earth's culture as part of his personal observation.
+It is implied that he is trying to subconsciously convince his father that Earth is not bad and should be spared.